The claims and Florida underwriting departments have collaborated to create a paid internship program at Alliant National.

-We interviewed several applicants from local law schools, and Kamilah stood out to us as a very caring and bright applicant.
-We are very excited to have her here with us.
+We interviewed several applicants at local law schools, and Kamilah stood out to us as a very caring and bright applicant.
+We are very excited to have Kamilah with us!

 Looking to avoid title claims related to unpaid mortgages and deeds of trust?
 We offer 4 tips